-Peel the sweet potatoes and cut them into 1/4-inch strips about 3 to 4 inches in length.
+Peel the sweet potatoes and cut them into 1/4-inch sticks about 3 to 4 inches in length.

-Put the sweet potato strips in the ice water and let them stand for 30 minutes to 1 hour.
+Put the sweet potatoes in the ice water and let them sit for 30 minutes to 1 hour.

-In a large food storage bag or bowl, combine the cornstarch with 1/2 cup of cold water; stir until smooth.
+In a large food storage bag or bowl, combine the cornstarch with the cold water; stir until smooth.
 The mixture will be quite thin.

-Pour vegetable oil in a large, heavy pan or Dutch oven to a depth of about 2 inches.
-Heat the vegetable oil to 325 F.
+Pour the vegetable oil into a large, heavy pan or Dutch oven to a depth of about 2 inches.
+Heat the oil to 325 F.

-Working in small batches, fry the sweet potatoes for about 1 to 1 1/2 minutes.
+Working in small batches, remove the potatoes from the bag or bowl using a slotted spoon, and carefully place them in the hot oil; discard the cornstarch mixture.
+Fry the sweet potatoes for 1 to 2 minutes.
 Stir them a few times to keep them from sticking together.
-The fries should be tender, but not browned.
+When done, the fries should be tender but not browned.

-Using a metal slotted spoon, lift them out onto paper towels or brown paper to drain.
+Using a metal slotted spoon, lift the potatoes out onto paper towels or brown paper to drain.

-When the fries are golden brown, remove them to paper towels or brown paper to drain.
+When the fries are golden brown, remove them to paper towels or brown paper to drain again.

-Sprinkle the sweet potato fries with Kosher salt or sprinkle them lightly with a cinnamon-sugar blend.
+Sprinkle the sweet potato fries with kosher or seasoned salt or dust lightly with a cinnamon-sugar blend.

-- Make sure you choose a high-heat neutral flavor oil for deep frying.
-Oil labeled "vegetable oil" is as good as any other, and it's probably cheaper.
+- Make sure you choose a high-heat neutral flavor oil for deep-frying.
+Oil labeled "vegetable oil" is as good as any other and is usually cheaper than other types.
 Sunflower, peanut, canola, and refined safflower oil are good choices as well.
-While olive oil has a high smoke point, the flavor would overwhelm the fries.

 - Sweet potato fries are best served as soon as they are cooked and drained.
 If that isn't possible, heat the oven to 200 F and place a rack on a baking sheet.
 When the fries are ready, transfer them to the rack and place the pan in the oven until serving time.